FINE MOTORING BOOKS

 It was later fitted with an even larger engine of over 20 litres (when it was named “Samson”) and with this engine took the British half-mile record at 119.34 mph.

-Macdonald was described as a young Englishman in spite of his Scottish name, and was one of the first people in the world to travel at over 100mph.
+Macdonald was a young Englishman in spite of his Scottish name, and was one of the first people in the world to travel at over 100 mph.
 The record was achieved during the annual Speed Week at Daytona Beach.
-The beach at the time was in very bad condition for a car as fast as the 15-Litre Napier and Macdonald was unable to put in many practice runs.
+It was the first time a car was recorded at over 100 mph in the United States and it was the first British car to exceed 100 mph.
+Over the course of the week, he drove the Napier to set world’s records over 5, 10 and 20 miles, and a new American record for a flying kilometre at 97.258 mph.

 -